-- 1. Estimate of percentage of completion in construction contracts, etc. in which revenue is recognized over time - (1) Amount recorded on Non-consolidated Financial Statements for this fiscal year Net sales of completed construction contracts ¥131,481 million - (2) Information on details of important accounting estimates concerning items identified
+- 1. Estimate of percentage of completion in construction contracts, etc. in which revenue is recognized over time - (1) Amount recorded on Non-consolidated Financial Statements for this fiscal year Net sales of completed construction contracts

-This note is omitted, as the same information has been stated in "Notes regarding Accounting Estimates" in in Notes to Consolidated Financial Statements. - 2.
-Valuation of shares of subsidiaries and associates - (1) Amount recorded on Non-consolidated Financial Statements for this fiscal year Shares of subsidiaries and associates ¥15,895 million - (2) Information on details of important accounting estimates concerning items identified In the valuation of shares of subsidiaries and associates that do not have market prices, the Company recognizes impairment losses when the real value of such shares declines significantly due to deterioration in the financial condition of the subsidiaries and associates, and when the recoverability of such shares is not sufficiently supported by consideration of the business plans of the subsidiaries and associates.
+¥142,441 million - (2) Information on details of important accounting estimates concerning items identified This note is omitted, as the same information has been stated in "Notes regarding Accounting Estimates" in Notes to Consolidated Financial Statements. - 2.
+Valuation of shares of subsidiaries and associates - (1) Amount recorded on Non-consolidated Financial Statements for this fiscal year Shares of subsidiaries and associates

+Loss on valuation of shares of subsidiaries and associates